kieker-monitoring/kieker/kieker-documentation/kieker-tools/Collector---Kieker-Data-Bridge.rst

 Bridge** (KDB).
 This is the documentation for the new *Collector*.
 For the old KDB please refer to its usage message for help.

-The C\ *ollector* supports any ISourceCompositeStage compatible event source provided by Kieker tools.
+The *Collector* supports any ISourceCompositeStage compatible event source provided by Kieker tools.
 As sinks, the collector supports all Kieker writers based on the ``DataSinkStage`` from Kieker.
-The C\ *ollector* is configured via a configuration file.
-The configuration file consists of two parts one for the source and one for the sink.
-Here is an example accepting events via TCP and writing them to a Kieker log directory.
+The *Collector* is configured via a configuration file.
+The configuration file consists of three parts one for basic Kieker settings, one for the source and one for the sink.

 Currently supported event sources (readers):